 In other words, BMI is unable to distinguish your body composition.
 Therefore, BMI might be less useful for assessing health risks, especially if you have a muscular build.
 The best way to get an accurate body fat percentage measurement is to either get a DEXA scan or find a site in your area that offers Bod Pod analysis.
 However, these can be costly and inaccessible to many people.

-There are also newer innovations for at-home body composition analysis, such as ZOZOFIT, a body measurement system that uses 3D fit technology to help you monitor your body transformation over time.
+There are also newer innovations for at-home body composition analysis.
+One of them is ZOZOFIT, a body measurement system that uses 3D fit technology to help you monitor your body’s transformation over time.

 No matter what method you use to keep track of your body fat, try to be as consistent as possible in how you take your measurements, and take every measurement with a grain of salt.